phillipnunes/100-days-of-code/log.md

 ### Day 36: October 12 2018

 **Today's Progress**: Today I learned about Form Request Data and CSRF.
 It is nice how Laravel have some tricks to give us more security.

+### Day 37: October 14 2018

+**Today's Progress**: Today I "played" a bit with form validation, also I learned about some useful functions to manipulate data coming from database.